 Last spring and summer, Pittsburgh was inundated with rain.
-We wound up the year with a record number of inches, which was not a surprise.
+It was no surprise that we wound up the year with a record number of inches.
 There were only a few highly appreciated sunny days during those hot months.
 The infamous Monongahela Wharf was closed to parking from sometime in March off and on throughout August.
-With each attempt to reopen it, the river would climb the barriers again.
+With each attempt to reopen the area, the river would re-climb the barriers.

 My optimistic heart reasoned that since last year was so soggy, this year wouldn’t be.
 My hopes for a balance between needed rain and craved-for sunshine is, once again, a fantasy.

 With my fanciful notion crushed, I took to venting my frustration on the soggy yard.
-Weeding is a stress reliever and at the end of a day if I’m dirty and the weeds are gone, I consider my work a success.
+Weeding is a stress reliever and at the end of a day if I’m dirty and the weeds are gone, I consider my work successful.
 I had big plans for the long, steep hillside behind the house.
-This area had been horribly neglected and overrun with grass and weeds and a few unruly shrubs.
+This stretch spent years horribly neglected and overrun with grass and weeds and a few unruly shrubs.
 I began salvaging it and as the bad plants were removed, I discovered sweet peas, Queen Anne’s Lace, creeping myrtle, and a few other delights.
 But with the inundation of moisture, the weeds and grass are consuming the flowers and the crown vetch is asserting control.

 Then there’s the front yard.

-There are three sweet gum trees in front of our home.
-Trees I never came across until moving to Pittsburgh.
+There are three sweet gum trees in front of our home, trees I never saw until moving to Pittsburgh.
 Before I joined him, my husband used landscapers, so did not experience the joy of dealing with sweet gum tree “fruit.”
-Then I succumbed to mowing-withdrawal and asked for a mower to happily assume the chore.
+Then I succumbed to mowing-withdrawal and asked (begged) for a mower to happily assume the chore.
 Alas, I discovered that first I had to win a battle.

-The yard was covered with a round, but sort of more octagonal, spiny like a cactus, inch-in-diameter seed pods industriously tethered to the grass like velcro.
-As when I used to dust with the drapery brush, I efficiently undertook to simply mow them away, but they clunked around the blades like small rocks and shot right back into the grass.
+The yard was covered with round, but sort of more octagonal, spiny like a cactus, inch-in-diameter seed pods industriously tethered to the grass like velcro.
+As when I used to dust with the drapery brush, I efficiently undertook to mow them away.
+They clunked around the blades like small rocks and shot back into the grass.
 I attempted the leaf rake, but they resisted the thin, spindly tines and stayed put.
-The grass rake was an option quickly ventured and discarded as I yanked up bits of good grass along with the occasional pod.
+The grass rake as an option was quickly discarded as I yanked up bits of sod along with the occasional pod.
 I patted the clumps back in place hoping Alex wouldn’t notice.

-Gloves are a necessity as is the ability to resist cursing when you accidentally kneel on one while collecting 24 gallons of the blasted dagger-like pods.
-Much later we discovered there is actually a tool for this chore—an aptly named Nut Gatherer.
+Gloves are a necessity as is the ability to resist cursing as you kneel on a pod while collecting gallons of the dagger-like buggers.
+Much later we discovered there is a tool for this chore—aptly named a Nut Gatherer.

 Later that same day…

 During a call with my cousin, I complained about the afternoon’s frustrating and tedious work picking up the prickly fruit.
-Later that evening, she walked by an elderly neighbor who was gathering the very pods from her yard.
-The woman explained that she spray paints them to make decorations.
+Later that evening, she walked by an elderly neighbor gathering the very pods from her yard.
+The woman said she spray paints them to make decorations.
 Intrigued, I stashed a couple dozen.
-Alex didn’t see the pointy things until Christmastime when I hit them with red and green Rust-Oleum, stuffed them into clear vases, and added sprigs of pine or dried hydrangea blooms.
+Alex didn’t see them until Christmastime when I hit them with red and green Rust-Oleum, stuffed them into clear vases, and added sprigs of pine or dried hydrangea blooms.
 Not bad for a totally non-artistic person like me.

 That trickster Mother Nature